 An active composer and arranger with sales of over 2 million copies, Patti has over 425 choral octavos published with Shawnee Press, Lorenz, Alfred Publishing, Hope Publishing, Hal Leonard and other major publishers.
 She has served as a clinician for school and church workshops in 19 states, 3 times in Canada, and has presented 4 sessions at the Texas Music Educators Convention.
 She has been guest director at numerous church "Composer Weekends" and has had a composition from "Sing for the Cure" performed at Carnegie Hall.
 She has been an adjudicator for choral contests in Oklahoma, Arkansas and Kansas.

 Patti retired from teaching in 2004 in order to compose and stay active as a clinician and workshop presenter.
 For almost ten years she served as Music and Worship Arts Director at First Baptist Church, Norman.
 She is married and has two grown children; Emily, a musical theater performer in New York City, and Adam, a financial analyst in Dallas, Texas.
 Patti now spends her time performing and recording with her daughter, Emily, with RoxSteady Music and in numerous symphonic performances.
-In addition, she continues writing and arranging, leading music reading sessions for publishers and composer weekends for numerous churches throughout the United States.
+In addition, she continues writing and arranging, leading music reading sessions for publishers and composer weekends for numerous churches throughout the United States and Canada.